awsdocs/amazon-glacier-developer-guide/doc_source/api-multipart-initiate-upload.md

 ### Example Response<a name="api-multipart-initiate-upload-example-response"></a>

-Amazon Glacier creates a multipart upload resource and adds it to the `multipart-uploads` subresource of the vault\.
+Glacier creates a multipart upload resource and adds it to the `multipart-uploads` subresource of the vault\.
 The `Location` response header includes the relative URI path to the multipart upload ID\.

 ```
 1. HTTP/1.1 201 Created